pltxtra/libsvgandroid/README.md

 # libsvgandroid
-SVG render library for Android by Anton Persson
+SVG render library for Android by Anton Persson.
 Based on libsvg by Carl D. Worth.

 # license
 libsvgandroid is released under the GNU Lesser General Public License, version 3 or later.